 My old humidifier was wired into my furnace.
 Can I use this wiring to power my new Desert Spring Humidifier?

 Yes, as long as it is a 24 volt power source.

 Is a floor drain required?

-No, a floor drain is not required unless you use the optional AutoFlush accessory or use the optional overflow knock-out.
-If you do use these accessories, then you will need a drain that is lower than the humidifier installation.
+No, a floor drain is not required unless you use the optional AutoFlush accessory or use the optional overflow kit.
+If you do use these accessories, then you will need a drain.